List of General Hospital characters introduced in the 1960s: Diana Taylor

 Diana Taylor (maiden name Maynard) is a fictional character from the ABC Daytime soap opera, General Hospital.

-Davey Davison played the character temporarily in February 1977 while Starrett was recovering from minor surgery.
+Originally portrayed by Valerie Starrett when the character was introduced in 1970, Davey Davison played the role temporarily in February 1977 while Starrett was recovering from minor surgery.
 That September, the series did not renew Starrett's contract and she was replaced with Brooke Bundy, reportedly due to her more youthful appearance.
 Others reported Starrett was let go due to conflicts with executive producer at the time Tom Donovan, who was shortly replaced by Gloria Monty at the beginning of 1978.
 Starrett had become popular with fans, resulting in mail from upset viewers to Bundy and the network.
 In 1980, the character saw less screen time due to the show's focus on the adventure storyline between popular couple Luke and Laura and mob boss Frank Smith.
 Bundy left the series when the character was killed off in 1981.
-Soap opera syndicate writer Lynda Hirsch reported that Bundy had wished to remain on the show but there was lack of storyline for her when Richard Dean Anderson left the role of Jeff Webber.
+Soap opera syndicate writer Lynda Hirsch reported that Bundy had wished to remain on the show, but there was lack of storyline for her when Richard Dean Anderson left the role of Jeff Webber.

 Diana dates Phil Brewer while he is on-the-run and using an assumed name.
-When he returns to his wife Jessie Brewer (Emily McLaughlin), Diane confides to Peter Taylor (Craig Huebing) that she is pregnant with Phil's child.
+When he returns to his wife Jessie Brewer (Emily McLaughlin), Diana confides to Peter Taylor (Craig Huebing) that she is pregnant with Phil's child.
 They have a marriage of convenience, but develop real feelings for each other.
 The baby dies of pneumonia, but Phil becomes obsessed with Diana and rapes her.
 Diana becomes pregnant again and tells Peter he is the father.
 The truth comes out after the baby is born and after Diana has a hysterectomy, she and Peter become estranged, especially because he has trouble loving her daughter Martha.
 Phil realizes his obsession with Diana is in vain and leaves town.
 Diana becomes involved with patient Owen Stratton, but he dies before they marry.
 Peter becomes closer with Martha and reconciles with Diana.

 In 1975, Diana becomes one of five suspects in the murder of Phil Brewer.
 The network filmed versions of each character committing the crime, in an effort to ensure the public would not find out the secret, and the actors were not told which character would be guilty.
-Starrlett told the Associated Press: "It's an interesting idea but as an actress I want to know what I'm doing.
+Starrett told the Associated Press: "It's an interesting idea, but as an actress, I want to know what I'm doing.
 I'm playing innocence based on what I feel about my character.
-You have to go on some assumption and that's mine."
-Starrlett's character Diana eventually confesses to the murder to protect her husband Peter.
+You have to go on some assumption, and that's mine."
+Starrett's character Diana eventually confesses to the murder to protect her husband Peter.
 Augusta McLeod confesses and Diana is released.